Open and Close Ports using IPTables – Open a port in IPtables

 iptables -I INPUT -p tcp -m tcp --dport 80 -j ACCEPT service iptables save

-This command opens the requested port.
-In our example, it’s port 80.
-Just swap the 80 for the port number you wish to open.
+This command opens port 80.
+To open different ports Just swap the 80 for the port number you wish to open.
 Run the service iptables save command to save the rules to your firewall configuration.

 iptables -I INPUT -p tcp -m tcp --dport 80 -j REJECT service iptables save